-- A project is the structural link between a database connection and data models
+- A project is the structural link between a database connection and data models.

-- Decide what data will be revealed to which users
+- Decide what data will be revealed to which users.

-- Group relevant models together
+- Group relevant models together.

-- Explicitly define the actions users can take within a model set
+- Explicitly define the actions users can take within a model set.

-- Bucket similar users together
+- Bucket similar users together.

 - Create the connections between model sets, permission sets, and groups.

-- Manage which Dashboard and Looks users can view via “Spaces”
+- Manage which Dashboard and Looks users can view via “Spaces.”

-- Further filter the data that specific users can access within a model
+- Further filter the data that specific users can access within a model.

 1. Create a Project

-Upon creating a project you’ll be brought to the project’s auto-generated LookML model.
-At this point you’ll need to use the “Configure Git” button at the top left to set up version control for the project.
+Upon creating a project, you’ll be brought to the project’s auto-generated LookML model.
+At this point, you’ll need to use the “Configure Git” button at the top left to set up version control for the project.
 Detailed instructions on setting up version control are in our documentation.

 2. Add Models

-On the LookML page for our project we’ll use the “Add Files” button to add new LookML model files with the names of each of our desired models (finance, sales, and product).
-Make sure to write at least one explore in each model file (just an explore definition is fine for now), this will allow us to select the model when creating model sets (otherwise, they won’t show up in the selection).
+On the LookML page for our project, we’ll use the “Add Files” button to add new LookML model files with the names of each of our desired models (finance, sales, and product).
+Make sure to write at least one Explore in each model file (just an Explore definition is fine for now); this will allow us to select the model when creating model sets (otherwise, they won’t show up in the selection).

-After configuring all the models correctly, the configuration issues that were previously red, will now show “OK”.
+After configuring all the models correctly, the configuration issues that were previously red, will now show “OK.”

-So, you should make separate projects if you want to partition permission to view or develop LookML.
+Therefore, you should make separate projects if you want to partition permission to view or develop LookML.
 Otherwise, you should just create a new model.
 Model permissions are sufficient to ensure only certain people can query certain data.

 3. Create Model Sets